martincostello/lint-actions-powershell/README.md

 Lints inline PowerShell script steps in GitHub Actions.

-GitHub Actions workflows in the `.github/workflows` directory and `actions/*.yml` files for custom actions are linted using [PSScriptAnalyzer][PSScriptAnalyzer] to check for common issues and best practices.
+GitHub Actions workflows in the `.github/workflows` directory and `action.yml` files for custom actions are linted using [PSScriptAnalyzer][PSScriptAnalyzer] to check for common issues and best practices.

+Issues found by PSScriptAnalyzer are emitted as [GitHub Actions workflow annotations][workflow-annotations].

 ## Examples

 ### Basic Usage

-To lint PowerShell script steps in a GitHub Actions workflow using the default rules for warnigns and errors:
+To lint PowerShell script steps in a GitHub Actions workflow using the default rules:

 ```yml
 steps: